Explore health content from A to Z.

 Give ibuprofen or acetaminophen to relieve pain.
 Never give aspirin to a child under age 18 who has a cold or flu.
 (It could cause a rare but serious condition called Reye’s syndrome.)

 Cold and cough medications should not be used for children under the age of 6, according to the American Academy of Pediatrics.
-These medications do not work well on young children and may cause harmful side effects.
-If your child is age 6 or older, use care when using cold and cough medications.
+These medications do not work on young children and may cause harmful side effects.
+If your child is age 6 or older, use care when giving cold and cough medications.
 Always follow your doctor’s advice.

 Serve warm fluids such as soup to help loosen mucus.